A Survey on Adversarial Contention Resolution: Dynamic Arrivals

 What can be said about the case where packets do not arrive and succeed in disjoint batches, but rather are injected into the system over time?
 A large body of literature addresses contention resolution where arrival times are governed by a stochastic process, typically Bernoulli or Poisson.
 Informally, with a stochastic setting, the aim is to show that packets do not grow without bound at each sender, but are successfully delivered at a pace sufficient to keep up with the rate that new packets are generated.
 For the interested reader, we highlight the survey by Chlebus~\cite{chlebus2001randomized}, which addresses in depth the literature in this area.

 However, modeling of arrival times via a stochastic process may not always be justified.
 In particular, bursty traffic is common in practice~\cite{williamson:internet,wilson1991high,paxson:wide-area,Teymori2005,yu:study}, and its impact has been examined~\cite{Ghani:2010,sarkar:effect,canberk:self,bhandari:performance}.
-Indeed, the static setting discussed in Section~\ref{sec:backoff-algorithms} illustrates the impact on makespan by bursts of packets, where the packets of each burst succeed before the next burst arrives.
+Indeed, the static case discussed previously in Section~\ref{sec:backoff-algorithms} illustrates the impact on makespan by disjoint bursts of packets.
 This has led the research community to consider more general arrival models.

-Adversarial queuing theory (AQT)~\cite{borodin2001adversarial,cruz-one,cruz-two,andrews2001universal} has been used to model packet arrivals times, and many contention-resolution results fit within the AQT framework; that is, they address adversarial models that are parameterized by rates of packet injection and burstiness.
-Here, a key metric is {\it stability}, which we discuss in Section~\ref{sec:aqt-results}.
+To this end, adversarial queuing theory (AQT)~\cite{borodin2001adversarial,cruz-one,cruz-two,andrews2001universal} has been used to model packet arrivals times, and many contention-resolution results fit within the AQT framework; that is, they address adversarial models that are parameterized by rates of packet injection and burstiness.
 Another large body of the contention-resolution literature eschews the parameterization of AQT and instead considers a completely arbitrary schedule for when packets arrive.
 Here, we treat separately the literature on deterministic and randomized approaches, in Sections~\ref{sec:deterministic} and~\ref{sec:random-stream}, respectively.